 This announcement is made by HSBC Holdings plc pursuant to the Inside Information Provisions (as defined under the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the “Listing Rules”)) under Part XIVA of the Securities and Futures Ordinance (Cap.
 571) and Rule 13.09(2)(a) of the Listing Rules.

 Note to editors:

 HSBC Holdings plc, the parent company of the HSBC Group, is headquartered in London.
-The Group serves customers worldwide from around 6,600 offices in over 80 countries and territories in Europe, Hong Kong, Rest of Asia-Pacific, North and Latin America, and the Middle East and North Africa.
-With assets of US$2,681bn at 31 March 2013, the HSBC Group is one of the world’s largest banking and financial services organisations.
+The Group serves customers worldwide from over 6,100 offices in 73 countries and territories in Asia, Europe, North and Latin America, and the Middle East and North Africa.
+With assets of US$2,670bn at 31 March 2015, HSBC is one of the world’s largest banking and financial services organisations.